happilymarrieddad/mysql-clusterfarm/Readme.md

 ## PoolClusterFarm

 NEW CHANGES!
 PoolClusterFarm allows for a complete replicated MySQL farm to be handled with the mysql module.
 For more information on MySQL replicating, please navigate to http://dev.mysql.com/doc/refman/5.7/en/replication.html.
-Basically, this module allows an unlimited amount of scaling with 1 to Many Masters and 0 to Many Slaves.
+Basically, this module allows unlimited scaling with 1 to Many Masters and 0 to Many Slaves.
 In order to use this module, you must set up replication masters and slaves using the tutorial above.

 ```js
 var mysql = require('mysql-clusterfarm');